Mohammad1722/asterixdb/asterixdb/asterix-doc/src/site/markdown/geo/functions.md

     ```SQL
     st_x/st_y/st_z/st_m(geom_point)
     ```
-* Returns the X/Y/Z/M coordinate of `geom_point`, or NULL if not available.
+* Returns the X/Y/Z/M coordinate of `geom_point`, or `NULL` if not available.
 Input must be a point.
 * Arguments:
     * `geom_point`: a `geometry` object of type `Point`.
 * Return Value:
     * a `double` representing the X/Y/Z/M coordinate.
-    * `NULL` if the coordinate doesn't exist. (e.g., M-coordinate in 2D point)
+    * `NULL` if the coordinate doesn't exist. (e.g., finding the M-coordinate of a 2D point)
+        > Note: st_make_point throws an error for missing/null X or Y values.
 * Example:
     ```SQL
     st_x(st_make_point(1, 2, 3, 4));